stormasm/zednotes/mantra24.md

 - [AppContext](https://github.com/zed-industries/zed/blob/main/crates/gpui/src/app.rs)

+Only *one AppContext* gets instantiated per application.
 AppContext contains the state of the full application, and passed as a reference to a variety of callbacks.
 Other contexts such as [ModelContext], [WindowContext], and [ViewContext] deref to this type, making it the most general context type.
 You need a reference to an `AppContext` to access the state of a [Model].
 [More details on contexts](https://github.com/stormasm/zednotes/blob/main/contexts.md)